 Overview of Living Earth Rituals and Practices

-Living Earth offers neo-Pagan religious services.
-For those not familiar with these types of services, here is an overview of our church's way of expressing our beliefs.
+Living Earth offers alternative, Earth honoring, inclusive religious services.
+For those not familiar, here is an overview of our church's way of expressing our beliefs.

 - We include individual participation because we believe we all have equal access to the Divine; clergy is not necessary to mediate your communication with and inspiration from Spirit although we do designate clergy, ritual officiants, and facilitators at various times.

-- Neo-Pagan means we believe in both feminine and masculine aspects of the Divine, called Goddess and God.
+- We believe in both feminine and masculine aspects of the Divine, called Goddess and God.
 We may use the names of Gods and Goddesses known throughout many cultures and times to connect with specific qualities of Divinity we wish to honor at different times, in a multicultural, diverse, and respectful way.
-Most of our members are polytheistic; others are atheist, mystic, spiritual, or monotheistic.
+Some of our members are polytheistic; others are atheist, mystic, spiritual, or monotheistic.
 We affirm the mystery that Divinity may be experienced, perceived, and honored in many forms, from personified deities to archetypes of humanity to a sense of oneness and more.

 - Our religious services take place in a circle, most often with an altar at the center.
 Seating is always available for those who need it, although those without mobility issues may be asked to stand, move, dance, sit, or more, as the ritual requires.